Feeds:

 – Consider the costs.

-You may not be managing a $26-million-dollar TV budget, but consider what it costs you not to make and meet a schedule.
+You may not be managing a $26-million-dollar budget for a TV show, but consider what it costs you not to make and meet a schedule.

 Writing a dissertation is a great time to practice the strength of leadership.
 How are you running your show?